billhuang56/job-miner/README.md

 Job postings from the same company, state, and with the same job description are removed as duplicates.

 #### Tags Assignment
 The Top 500 tags were parsed and matched to words that appear in job postings.
 The parsing entails removing the version number and the brand name for some tools.
-For example, python-3.X -> python and apache-spark -> spark.
+For example, '''python-3.X''' -> '''python''' and '''apache-spark''' -> '''spark'''.

 #### Keywords Extraction
 All the non-essential words were removed and the leftover words were used to construct a concise set of keywords for each job posting for similiarity comparsion.
 The steps are listed below: